 The Educational Media Film Collection contains two series: 16mm Films and Digital Copies.
 All films, whether University of South Dakota, state, national, student, or special productions, are in the 16mm film series.
-The 16mm Films series is listed twice.
-First is a descriptive list of the films organized alphabetically by title (ignoring the initial articles a, an, the).
-Second is a list of the films in the order they are stored on the shelf, by reel enclosure size then alphabetically by title (ignoring the initial articles a, an, the) within each size.
+Three 16mm films (The Art of Being Indian, Oscar Howe: Camera Original Footage, and Portrait of a River) were digitized from a private collection and the Archives and Special Collections maintains digital copies only.
+The 16mm Films series is listed twice: first, as a descriptive list of the films organized alphabetically by title (ignoring the initial articles a, an, the) and secondly, as a list of the films in the order they are stored on the shelf, by reel enclosure size then alphabetically by title (ignoring the initial articles a, an, the) within each size.

 The descriptive list of the films includes the following items where they are available: original catalog number assigned by Educational Media, year produced, size of film, film length, black and white or color.
 Following the descriptions are short narratives originally provided to accompany the films from Educational Media.
 Indicated next is whether a patron access copy on DVD is available.
 If the title in the descriptive list is different from the title on the container, that is also indicated.